Filipe-Eduardo-AC/Chrome-extension-with-Javascript/README.md

 It can save any link inserted in the input filed or save the link of the current page For a matter security the "Delete all" button only works with double clicks

+This extension IS NOT published to the Chrome Web Store at the moment

 I've plans to improve this extension in the future.